CORVALLIS, Ore. – As they climb up trellises and trees unfurling large, lusciously colored flowers, clematis put on a special show in the garden.

 Deciduous clematis are hardy in all Oregon climates.
 Evergreen varieties like sweet-smelling, winter-blooming Clematis armandii, are more sensitive to the cold and perform best in western valleys and the coast.

 When planting clematis, give roots plenty of room: Dig a large hole, 2 feet deep and nearly as wide.
-If the soil is very heavy or has lots of clay, add fine bark, manure, compost and/or peat moss.
+If the soil is very heavy or has lots of clay, add fine bark, manure and/or compost.
 The more organic matter, the better.
 Add lime if the soil is acidic.

 If your garden tends toward clay, rough up the sides of the planting hole to prevent “glazing,” which can keep the roots from growing beyond the smooth sides of the planting hole into the surrounding soil.
 The roughing up can also keep water from pooling in the planting hole during the wet season.